Repurposing SwitchBot Button Pushers for Smart Home Automation

 - happen regularly,

-- do not require rapid repeated presses.
+- do not need rapid repeated presses.

-Step-by-step for a simple scheduler:
+For a simple scheduler:

 - Fit the pusher so it presses reliably without slipping.